peteroupc/html3dutil/doc/H3DU.Math.md

 #### Parameters

 * `fovY` (Type: Number)<br>
-    Y-axis field of view, in degrees, that is, the shortest angle between the top and bottom clipping planes.
+    Y axis field of view, in degrees, that is, the shortest angle between the top and bottom clipping planes.
 Should be less than 180 degrees.
 (The smaller this number, the bigger close objects appear to be.
 As a result, zooming out can be implemented by raising this value, and zooming in by lowering it.)
 * `aspectRatio` (Type: Number)<br>
     The ratio of width to height of the viewport, usually the scene's aspect ratio.
 * `near` (Type: Number)<br>